tmkim/mle-basic/README.txt

         ** good! [in]correct questions are properly saved, reloaded, used for scoring optional TODO: optimize use of correct/incorrect arrays
     > include toggle for sidenav
+        -- add button when screen width is low enough to hide nav ** good! button appears when SW <= 800, toggles sidenav visibility.

+    > work on updating exam deletion to remap exam numbers
+        - kinda works but kinda funny ?? iDONO